Fault-tolerant quantum simulation of generalized Hubbard models: Introduction

 Overall, we find that Tile Trotterization implementations of QPE for the Hubbard model and the extended Hubbard model can be performed with T gate costs in the range $10^6$--$10^7$ for classically non-trivial system sizes, making Tile Trotterization based quantum algorithms promising candidates for early fault-tolerant quantum computing applications.

 The paper is structured as follows: In Section~\ref{sec:Hubbard_models} we define the generalized Hubbard model, including the standard Hubbard model and the extended Hubbard model used throughout this paper.
-Section~\ref{sec:tile_Trotterization} introduces Tile Trotterization while Section~\ref{sec:UT_examples} presents applications of Tile Trotterization for simulating hexagonal lattice extended Hubbard models.
-In Section~\ref{sec:Qubitization} we present resource estimates for the qubitized quantum walk operator for the hexagonal Hubbard model.
-Finally, Section~\ref{sec:Phase_estimation} presents a QPE resource comparison of the simulation methods and models discussed in this paper.
+Section~\ref{sec:tile_Trotterization} introduces Tile Trotterization while Section~\ref{sec:UT_examples} presents a concrete application of Tile Trotterization.
+In Section~\ref{sec:Qubitization} we present our qubitization approach, and finally, Section~\ref{sec:Phase_estimation} presents a QPE resource comparison of the simulation methods and models discussed in this paper.